kshedden/survival_workshop/README.md

 estimator](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator).

 The idea behind the Kaplan-Meier estimate is not difficult.
-Group the data by the distinct times t(1) < t(2) < ..., and let R(t) denote the risk set size at time t, and let d(t) indicate the number of events at time t (if there are no ties, d(t) will always be equal to either 0 or 1).
+Group the data by the distinct times t(1) < t(2) < ... (times here can be either event times or censoring times), and let R(t) denote the risk set size at time t, and let d(t) indicate the number of events at time t (if there are no ties, d(t) will always be equal to either 0 or 1).
 The probability of the event occurring at time t (given that it has not occurred already) is estimated to be d(t)/R(t).
 The probability of the event not occurring at time t is therefore estimated to be 1 - d(t)/R(t).
 The probability of making it to time t without experiencing the event is therefore estimated to be

 (1 - d(1)/R(1)) ⋅ (1 - d(2)/R(2)) ⋅ ... ⋅ (1 - d(t)/R(t)).